pestyld/ExcelMasterywithSAS_Workshop/README.md

-# Excel Mastery with SAS: Unlocking Data Insights and Dynamic Reporting
+# Excel Proficiency with SAS: Unlocking Data Insights and Dynamic Reporting

 ## Requirements
 - Access to SAS9 or SAS Viya